 S,G&A expenses also include costs like wages, sales commissions, office rent, and legal and accounting fees.

-Line 6: After subtracting selling and administrative expenses and depreciation, you arrive at your operating profit.
+Line 6: After subtracting selling and administrative expenses and depreciation, you arrive at the operating profit.
 Operating profit is also called earnings before interest and taxes (EBIT), which in this case totals $170,000.

 Line 7: After you calculate EBIT, add your company's interest expense.
 Interest is what you pay on any debt your company owes.
 To calculate the interest on the debt, you have to know the interest rate you are paying and multiply it by the principal amount of your debt.
 For this example, the interest amount is assumed at $30,000 and goes on Line 7.